-The Cray Linux Environment (CLE) operating system includes Cray's customized version of the SUSE Linux Enterprise Server (SLES) 11 operating system, with a Linux 2.6.16.27 kernel.
+The Cray Linux Environment (CLE) operating system includes Cray's customized version of the SUSE Linux Enterprise Server (SLES) 11 Service Pack 1 (SP1) operating system, with a Linux 2.6.32.36 kernel.
 This full-featured operating system runs on the Cray system's service nodes.
 Service nodes perform the functions needed to support users, administrators, and applications running on compute nodes.
 Above the operating system level are specialized daemons and applications that perform functions unique to each service node.

-Cray compute nodes run the CNL compute node operating system, which runs a Linux 2.6.16.27 kernel.
+Compute nodes on Cray XE systems run the CNL compute node operating system, which runs a Linux 2.6.32.36 kernel.
 The kernel provides support for application execution without the overhead of a full operating-system image.
 The kernel interacts with an application process in very limited ways.
 It provides virtual memory addressing and physical memory allocation, memory protection, access to the message-passing layer, and a scalable job loader.
 Support for I/O operations is limited inside the compute node's kernel.
-For a more complete description, see Compute Partition on page 43.
+For a more complete description, see Compute Nodes on page 42.